ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

-Need to work on making the errors in the controllers more robust (like actually throwing _**proper**_ error codes) so that the errors are properly accounted for
-Also need to make it so that we have a proper join table with cascading (most likely) (need to figure out how to get this working [probably stack exchange])
+Need to make it so that we have a proper join table with cascading (most likely) (need to figure out how to get this working [probably stack exchange])

 ## Frontend:

 - General
     - Update redux to toolkit
-    - Need to make error stuff better
-    - Need to beef up our validators so that people can't change things with inspect element (need to figure out what this means lol)
+    - For database.js in /wbwcrm-backend/util, need to make an environment variable for password rather than having it in plaintext
+    - Figure out why, suddenly, calendar isn't rendering unless I resave my file

 - Contacts
     - Index